couchbaselabs/couchbase-transactions-java-examples/README.md

 # Couchbase Distributed Transactions Examples
 This code-base includes two examples of using the Java implementation of Couchbase Distributed Transactions.

+## Pre-requisites

+- Couchbase Server 6.6
+- A created bucket.
+The examples will create documents in this bucket, and the Docker example can optionally flush it, so it's best to create a temporary bucket.
+  If using a single-node cluster (for example during local development), make sure that the bucket has 0 replicas configured.
+  The default is 1 replica, and this will cause any durable writes (which transactions use, by default), to fail.

 ## Game Example
 This example uses the Game Simulation sample bucket provided with Couchbase.